TonichaB/Niche-Crystals/README.md

 ## Code Used

-When looking for bug solutions I may use of the following;
+When looking for bug solutions I made use of the following;

 - As a general guide when completing the readme.md file I have used a [Markdown Guide](https://www.markdownguide.org/cheat-sheet/)
 - To fix the movement of the navbar on the sign up page I referred to a [Bootstap Forum](https://forum.bootstrapstudio.io/t/vertical-scroll-bar-moves-fixed-nav-bar-to-left/2309)
-- To make the video element more responsive to screensizes I referred to [Stack Overflow](https://stackoverflow.com/questions/20127763/video-100-width-and-height)
+- To make the video element more responsive to screen sizes I referred to [Stack Overflow](https://stackoverflow.com/questions/20127763/video-100-width-and-height)
 - I found the [Adobe Color](https://color.adobe.com/create/color-accessibility) webpage very useful when determining the best colour scheme.

 ## Content

-- The content has been written using my own knowledge of crystals.
+- The content has been written using my knowledge of crystals.
 - The icons in the footer and within the home page and sign up page were taken from [Font Awesome](https://fontawesome.com/)

 ## Media

 - The images and video implemented throughout the website have been sourced from [Pexels](https://www.pexels.com/).
-All content used are royalty free.
+All content used is royalty free.
 - To create my favicon icon I used a [Favicon Converter](https://favicon.io/favicon-converter/).

 ## Acknowledgements